Stickguy/GravityChat/README.md

 __To Do:__

-- [ ] Add settings in plugin to customize chat icons
+- [x] Add settings in plugin to customize chat icons
-- [ ] Clean up form settings area
+- [x] Clean up form settings area
-- [ ] Add support for "chatbot style" modal popup to the shortcode
+- [x] Add support for "chatbot style" modal popup to the form settings
+- [ ] Clean up  then minify modal css
 - [ ] Add support for remaining Gravity Form Field Types
 - [ ] Add sample Gravity Forms for import to repository